phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 1. A citation to the work.
 1. URLs to the digital files comprising the asset.
 The work may consist of some combination of papers, slides, spreadsheets, or graphics.

-The URLs will usually point into folder `library/files` of this site's source GitHub repository.
-However, a card might contain a link into:
+The URLs usually point into this site's source GitHub repository.
+However, a card may contain a link into:

 * A GitHub repository of an individual project contributor;
 * [The GitHub repository for **Hyde**](https://github.com/phoenix-chronobiology/hyde){: target="_blank" }, the archive of The Phoenix Chronobiology Projects' legacy site; or